Chapter 8 : Shipwrecked

 A weight on my chest drew me into the present.
 Lily was still asleep, nestled soundly against me.
 I couldn't help but smile, despite the atrocities of the previous day.
 The pain and heartache aside, Lily had slept over in my room.

-It felt nice, though, honestly, just to have her there with me.
+It felt nice just to have her there with me.
 I liked the way her head fit into the crevice between my neck and my shoulder, the way her fingers sprawled against my back.
-I liked her next to me, my Lily, safe and sound.
+I liked her next to me, safe and sound.

 Not dead on a cobblestone street.

 Lily stirred against me.
-Her eyes fluttered open quietly, examining me with confusion.
+Her eyes fluttered open quietly, and lifted to examine me with confusion.
 A squeaky version of her voice asked "James?"

 I laughed.
 "Good morning to you, too."